SideStore/SideStore-Docs/developers/sources/guide.md

 ## That's all there is!

-If you want to see the full JSON example file that was used throughout this tutorial, [here it is.](https://github.com/noah978/AltStore-Docs/blob/master/apps.json)
+If you want to see the full JSON example file that was used throughout this tutorial, [here it is.](apps.json)

-Here are some good existing AltStore Sources: The [primary AltStore Source](https://apps.altstore.io), any of the Sources at [Quark Sources](https://quarksources.github.io), or the [DolphiniOS Source](https://altstore.oatmealdome.me/).
-I would highly recommend using this [AltStore Source Browser](https://altsource.by.lao.sb/browse/) to get a visual display of your Source outside of AltStore.
+Here are some good existing AltSources: The [primary AltStore Source](https://apps.altstore.io), the [SideStore community source](https://github.com/SideStore/Community-Source), any of the Sources at [Quark Sources](https://quarksources.github.io), or the [DolphiniOS Source](https://altstore.oatmealdome.me/).

+I would highly recommend using this [AltSource Browser](https://altsource.by.lao.sb/browse/) to get a visual display of your Source outside of AltStore.